vendor rebates accounting treatment

 Complexity of Tracking and Applying Rebates

 This complexity increases with the scale of operations and can lead to significant administrative overhead.
+Inventory rebates require accurate tracking for financial reporting, and using specialized accounting solutions can manage the process effectively.

 Timing and Recognition Issues